-- Extend your urination intervals.
-Using your bladder diary, pinpoint the amount of time from one urination to the next.
+Extend your urination intervals.
+Using your bladder diary, determine the amount of time between urinating.
 Then extend that by 15 minutes.
-So, if your usual interval is one hour, you work to extend that to an hour and 15 minutes.
+If you usually go every hour, try to extend that to an hour and 15 minutes.

-- Increase your intervals.
 Gradually lengthen the time between trips to the toilet until you reach intervals of two to four hours.
-You might do this by extending your intervals an additional 15 minutes each week until you reach the desired goal.
-Be sure to increase your time limit slowly so that you give yourself the best chance for success.
+Be sure to increase your time limit slowly to give yourself the best chance for success.

 See more In-depth

 - Urinary incontinence.
 Office on Women's Health. https://www.womenshealth.gov/publications/our-publications/fact-sheet/urinary-incontinence.html.
 Accessed May 9, 2017.